What is Productivity?

 Warts and all.

-So that we know when we are doing a good job, and we know where to focus further improvement effort.
+We want to know when we are doing a good job, and we need to know where to focus further improvement effort.

 And if we abdicate that commitment and choose to deliver mediocrity-by-default then we are the engineers of our own chaos and despair.